ricardorhv/ricardorhv/README.md

 - ### 🎓 I'm a Computer Technician at IFPR
 - ### 👨‍💻 Front-end student and in love with back-end
+- ### 💼 Working as Integration Engineer at IOTA.HUB
 - ### 💻 Studyng Software Engineering at FAG 2/4

 <br>